realiarthur/react-fieldset/README.md

 name | string | Will be prefixed to inner components props.name.
 It accumulates from whole context tree, so it also works fine for **deep nested objects or arrays.**
 ...props | any | All other props will be provided to inner component as they are, from parent FieldSet.

 *Other specified props from version 2.x is deprecated for performance.
-For get "context", use props.fieldsetName in child components*
+For get "context", use props.contextName in child components*

 <br/>

-### withFieldSet (InnerComponent, [ provideFieldSetName=false ])
+### withFieldSet (InnerComponent, [ provideContextName=false ])
 HoC (higher order component) for make inner components connected with FieldSet and take all props.
 Allows for connected component to have props:

 Prop | Type | Description
 -----|------|-----------
-fieldsetName | string | Provide parent FieldSet full name into component, if arg "provideFieldSetName" of withFieldSet is true.
+contextName | string | Provide parent FieldSet full name into component, if arg "provideContextName" of withFieldSet is true.

 <br/>